aiven/aiven-docs/docs/products/kafka/howto/enable-governance.md

 - **Topic creation workflow**:
   - There is no impact on existing topics.
   - You can continue to [create topics](/docs/products/kafka/howto/create-topic) in your Aiven for Apache Kafka service.
-Governance in Aiven for Apache Kafka introduces an additional request-and-approval process to claim ownership of topics from the Apache Kafka topic catalog.
+Governance adds a request-and-approval process for claiming topic ownership from the Apache Kafka topic catalog.
   - All topics align with your organization's data management policies.

 ## Prerequisites